TsLu1s/featransform/README.md

 * optimize_iters: Number of iterations generated for backwards feature selection optimization.
 * validation_split: Division ratio in which the feature engineering methods will be evaluated within the loaded Dataset (range: [0.05, 0.45]).

-Relevant Note:
-* Although functional, `Featransform` pipeline is not optimized for big data purposes yet.

 ```py

 import pandas as pd